spiggyBe/sample-app-tests-manual-testPlan-api-automation/README.md

 1. You should read instructions in README.md file
 2. Presenting my test skillset.
-Navigate to folder: 'documentation' to extract what You want to see and read Test Plan and Manual Tests Scenarios. when You are in 'documentation' folder please click  blue linked 'View raw' - then will download excel file to your local machine
+Navigate to folder: 'documentation' to extract what You want to see and read Test Plan and Manual Tests Scenarios. when You are in 'documentation' folder please click file name Functionality of 'Like' - SAMPLE_ID-123.xlsx, and then click  blue linked 'View raw' - then will download excel file to your local machine

 documentation/Functionality of 'Like' - SAMPLE_ID-123.xlsx